rwirdemann/datafrog/README.md

 ## Further options

-See help to see recording and validation options.
+See help to see recording and verfication options.

 ```
-$ dbd --help
+$ dfg --help
 ```